Get ready for a long one!

 The Budapest Labyrinth is made up of reclaimed caves and shelters and cellars of centuries worth of digging.
 It is a tourist attraction of the worst kind - but fun in it's lameness.
 Ask me about it next time you see me, but I will regail you with my favorite bits now

-• The Gothic Room
+- The Gothic Room

 Upon entering this room the air is filled with a strange, sweet smell.
-Upon inspection you determine that the old, gothic, overgrown fountain in the middle is bubbling WINE, not water :)
+Upon inspection you determine that the old, gothic, overgrown fountain in the middle is bubbling WINE, not water :) - The Courage Room

 In which it is pitch black.
 Absolutely and completely.
 Not a hand in front of the face, nothing.
 Scary as